likesh-git/Machine-Learning-Challenges/README.md

 .txt - This file contains the problem statement

-.ipynb - This file contains the Python solution.
+.py - This file contains the Python solution.